ibm-apiconnect/pot/labs/lab1.md

 1. Once you have created one note, go ahead and create another one or two.

-    > ![][info]
-    >
+    {% include note.html content="
-    > It should be noted that you don't need to use the `Generate` link.
+        It should be noted that you don't need to use the `Generate` link.
 You can type data directly into the `Parameters`.
 You can also use `Generate` to create a template for you to use and then change the generated parameters.
 You may also notice that not all the parameters are always generated.
 This is because only the `title` parameter is required.
 Try pressing `Generate` several times to get a feel for how it works.
+    "%}

 1. Finally, let's test the `GET /notes` service.
 We should have two, three, or more notes created at this point.
 In the left hand column click the `GET /notes` link.